marcglasberg/async_redux/README.md

 ## Waiting until the state meets a certain condition

-You can also create futures that complete when the store state meets a certain condition.
+You can create futures that complete when the store state meets a certain condition.

 For example: